Leethring/translate-my-reading-books/README.md

 My mother language is Chinese, so mainly I will translate other languages to Chinese.

+Of course, I will Chinese to Japanese or English.
 If I translate a Chinese book to Japanese or English, I will use google translate.
 So if there are some grammer mistakes, I am glad you commit and correct it.
 Also language advises are welcome.
 For learning purpose, I hope I can leave google translate one day, and write my way naturally.